jeroenvanhattem/jeroenvanhattem/README.md

 # Hey<br/>

 ## Who am I?<br/>
 Well hey, I'm Jeroen.
 I'm a fullstack (React, Node, Typescript) developer.
 Also going to learn React Native in the near future!
 I started out as a Computer Science student, but after a few years I decided to change to web.
-Haven't look back since.
+Haven't look back since. <br />
+I live near Utrecht, The Netherlands.
+I'm 23 years old and I go to University of Applied Sciences in Utrecht

 ## What I've been working on?<br/>
 I've been working on various things.<br/>